 My evidence for all of this begins with the dead body of literature now lying in those morgues we call libraries, most of it rotting so badly it must be disposed of regularly despite the ever growing quantity of it being written under the aegis of writing classes preaching the mammon of fame and fortune possible to those who do it right, and the continuing reduction of space that is allowed for it as the corporal bodies of the books themselves are quickly incinerated or reduced to zero’s and ones, thereby diminished to pale images on screens—and thus made increasingly unimportant.
 The case I’m making ends with the realization that a computer can write just as well.

 That is the real crux of my own argument.
 A good novelist gives us additional time.
 A good story enlarges our hours.
-A great novelist defies the laws of physics, offering an experience of the present or some imagined past or future at the same moment we are living our own adventures.
+A great novelist defies the laws of physics, offering an experience of the present or some imagined past or future, at the same moment we are living our own adventures.
 When we have lived another year we can look back and survey what we have done and the best of the novels are there amongst the storms and the sun, spring flowers, and babies smiles, tragedies and deaths.
 They are part of us.
-Our lives are that much larger.
+Our lives are that much greater.
 We have gained time!

 I am aware that there are some who read only to escape the lives they are living badly.
-But they will not hold themselves responsible for what they do, even as they complain about their petty aches and pains, much less for what they read.
-That is another subject for another time and place.
+But most of those will not hold themselves responsible for what they do, even as they complain about their petty aches and pains, much less for what they read.
 And I am aware that the schools are much to blame for the quality of education—no, not the schools themselves—the walls and floors didn’t do it.
 The teachers did.
 Blame them fairly.
-But that too is another subject.
-True, the publishers and their handmaidens, the literary agents, have much to answer for as well since the days when the great Blanche Knopf published authors simply because she liked them.
+And, truly, the publishers and editors and their handmaidens, the literary agents, have much to answer for as well, since the days when the great Blanche Knopf published authors simply because she liked them.

 Mere technique changes from decade to decade.
 More from century to century.
-What was common usage a century ago is not now.
-Technique is mere device.
-It may serve well for reader comprehension, or it may just as easily inhibit thought and reduce the experience being offered.
-Worse, there is an assumption, with most of these writing instructions, that the reader does not need to be told certain things.
+What was common usage in 1914 is not now.
+Technique is only a device.
+It may serve well for purposes of reader comprehension, or it may just as easily inhibit thought and reduce the experience being offered.
+And the worst of it is that there is an assumption these days, with most of these writing instructions, that the reader does not need to be told certain things.
 In fact, should not be told.
-‘Minimalism’ is a word for that.
-Writing spare prose.
-Hemingway was the master.
+Prose should be spare.
+Hemingway was the master of that.
 Less is more.
-But that hardly serves to enlarge the reader’s mind—expecting them to draw upon their own experience alone, after being raised in the flickering light of a television set.
+But that hardly serves to enlarge the reader’s mind—expecting them to draw upon their own experience alone, having been raised in the flickering light of a television set.
 Does the reader actually know the smell of death?
 Of child birth?
 Of rotting heather?
 Is that important?
 Yes.
 And more.

 Yes, I am aware that the same sterile and artificial authorship has spread to other artistic disciplines.
 Music.
 Sculpture.
 Painting.
 Clearly the academically approved writing methods of the 20th century reflect other aesthetic trends.
 But that becomes just another excuse and the reasons touted for it are as poor as the literature that attempts to capture it.
 A tautology.
 If the literature did not accept this reduction in the subject matter, devaluation of meaning and degradation of purpose, would the other arts have diminished on their own.
 Writing, as I see it, is the first of the arts.
-The philosophy of life that is au-courant—seeing human beings as mere cogs on the wheels, or the meat ground between—is pervasive.
+But the philosophy of life that is au-courant—seeing human beings as mere cogs on the wheels, or the meat ground between—is somehow pervasive.
 It is nihilism.
 I am not alone in rejecting that.

 Less than one percent of the population of this benighted country has listened to a Rachmaninoff concerto—I mean, listened, not passed through the sound of it on their way up an elevator.
 Is it elitism to wish beauty on the lives of others?
 And is it unfair to judge the best hip-hop against an average Duke Ellington melody?
 What sense is it that’s lacking there?
 Common sense, certainly.
-It is the lack of judgment, as well as the basis to make such judgments.
+It is the lack of judgment, as well as the basis to make such judgements.
 And how much smaller is a life that has never heard A Rhapsody on a Theme by Paganini?
 Measure that, if you can.
 Because you can’t.
 It is simply a dead loss.